 Frequently Asked Questions

-AllCounted provides four types of services:
+AllCounted provides these services:

-- Social Networking: AllCounted provides the opportunity for like-minded individuals to safely find, connect and interact with each other through surveys.
+- Social networking: AllCounted provides the opportunity for like-minded individuals to safely find, connect and interact with each other through surveys.

 Accounts and Registration